the-events-calendar/event-tickets/readme.txt

 = [Capacity] TBD =

 * Fix - Make sure when changing unlimited ticket to be a shared capacity ticket that the empty individual capacity gets properly overridden to the shared capacity for Tribe Commerce.
 [ET-752]
+* Fix - Prevent ticket capacity showing sold out when you have unlimited tickets or RSVPs alongside shared capacity tickets unless it really is sold out.
+[ET-744]

 = [4.11.4] 2020-02-26 =